 The Congress Bundestag Youth Exchange Fellowship (CBYX) is a full-year, reciprocal work-study fellowship providing 75 Americans, age 18-24, with an understanding of everyday life, education, & professional training in Germany.
-Includes RT transatlantic flight, university tuition, language training, living stipend, & program-related travel costs in Germany: 2 months language training in Germany, 4 months of study at German university, and a 5 month internship in a German-speaking work environment.
-Also Accommodation in a German home/student residence, seminars, in-country support during program & health & accident insurance.
+The fellowship program includes 2 months of intensive language training in Germany, 4 months of study at a German university, and a 5 month internship in a German-speaking work environment.
+Fellows also receive accommodation in a German home/student residence, access to seminars, in-country support during program & benefits like health & accident insurance.

 1. What inspired you to apply for the Congress Bundestag Youth Exchange Fellowship Fellowship (CBYX)?